-New Construction - Multi-family Homes
+New Construction - For Sale Multi-family Homes

 A significant portion of Nashville's housing stock was impacted by the flood, and many homes may not be replaced or residents may choose to relocate outside of areas prone to flooding.
-To replenish the housing stock, offer more housing choices, and encourage revitalization of a targeted corridor, CDBG Disaster Recovery Funds will provide assistance for the development of rental or for sale multi-family homes.
+To replenish the housing stock, offer more housing choices, and encourage revitalization of a targeted corridor, CDBG Disaster Recovery Funds will provide assistance for the development of for sale multi-family homes.

-- National Objective: LMI Benefit; Slum & Blight; Urgent Need - Allocation/Grant Size Limit: \$2,000,000 - Eligible Activities: Acquisition, site development, design and new construction of rental or for sale multi-family homes - Responsible Entity: MDHA
+- National Objective: LMI Benefit; Slum & Blight; Urgent Need - Allocation/Grant Size Limit: \$2,000,000 - Eligible Activity: New construction of for sale multi-family homes - Responsible Entity: MDHA